Robert Jenrick: Immigration

 Jenrick is an opponent of mass immigration and has taken strong stances in favour of radically reducing both legal and illegal immigration and has been described as a "hardliner" on the issue.
 He has advocated for the Home Office to be broken up into smaller departments, including an immigration department dedicated to border control and the reduction in immigration numbers.
 He has argued for denying visas to Indian migrants until the Indian government accepts the returns of illegal entrants into the United Kingdom.
 He has advocated for leaving the European Convention on Human Rights (ECHR), the European Court of Justice (ECJ), establishing a legally-binding cap on the numbers of visas of 10,000 per annum, and re-implementing the Rwanda deportation scheme.
 He has also said that without a firm commitment to leaving the ECHR, the Conservative Party "will die".

 Jenrick supports the withdrawal of visas to any country which does not take back refused asylum seekers.
 In September 2024 he said: "Illegal migration is placing intolerable pressure on our communities and the taxpayer."
 He has proposed that the nationality, visa and asylum status of people convicted of a criminal offence should be recorded to ensure the UK is not "importing crime", and contends that "Too many of our businesses have become hooked on the drug of imported foreign labour".
 In September 2024, he argued that English national identity was being undermined and damaged by mass immigration, multiculturalism, and "woke culture".
 He wrote in a column for the Daily Mail that "The combination of unprecedented migration, the dismantling of our national culture, non-integrating multiculturalism and the denigration of our identity has presented huge problems".

 Defending the Conservative government's Illegal Migration Bill in Parliament, Jenrick said in April 2023 that refugees crossing the English Channel "cannibalise" communities by importing "different lifestyles and values", which he said undermines "cultural cohesiveness" and that the "nation has a right to preserve itself, "Whilst it's impossible to determine the exact numbers, the basic fact is undeniable that the number of people who are willing and able to reach the UK today is astronomical and vastly outnumbers what we are capable or willing to take as a country."
 Jenrick said in May 2023 that "The refugee convention ... says that people should seek sanctuary, should seek asylum in the first safe country."
-The United Nations High Commissioner for Refugees previously stated in 2021 that "there is no requirement under international law for asylum-seekers to seek protection in the first safe country they reach."
+The United Nations High Commissioner for Refugees previously stated in 2021 that that there is a misunderstanding that asylum-seekers "should claim asylum in the first safe country they reach."